Summertime and road trips go hand-in-hand, but not every day is picture-perfect out on the road.

-Before filing a claim, the following information is vital to write down and exchange at the scene of any auto accident:
+Before filing a claim, the following information is vital to write down and exchange at the scene of an auto accident:

 Now, it’s important not to admit fault and only tell your account of the incident to law enforcement and the insurance representative with which you’ll file a claim.
 If you’re driving someone else’s vehicle, be it a friend’s, parent’s, partner’s, or employer’s, their information should also be shared with law enforcement and the other drivers involved in the accident.

 What many drivers forget is that it’s important to take down the names and numbers of witnesses who were not operating vehicles but may have seen the incident occur.
-Though eye witnesses are often inexact in their accounts, they can provide key information to law enforcement and corroborate information set forth by the drivers involved.
-Not only can reinforced accounts help law enforcement officers to prevent future auto accidents in the future, but it can also increase your chances of wining a settlement and avoiding costs you shouldn’t be responsible for in the first place.
+Though eyewitnesses are often inexact in their accounts, they can provide key information to law enforcement and corroborate information set forth by the drivers involved.
+Not only can reinforced accounts help law enforcement officers to prevent future auto accidents in the future, but they can also increase your chances of winning a settlement and avoiding costs you shouldn’t be responsible for in the first place.

 If you’ve been injured in an accident or simply want to pursue a settlement for damages, medical bills, and other costs incurred, it’s beneficial to seek the advice of a licensed attorney in your area.
 Navigating insurance and claims isn’t a feat to tackle on your own, and the help of an experienced attorney at law can save you hundreds, if not thousands, of dollars in out-of-pocket costs.

-Call Brake Law if you’ve been in an auto accident and make sure you’re getting the aid, assistance, and cash, you deserve.
+Call Andrew T. Brake, P.C. if you’ve been in an auto accident and make sure you’re getting the aid, assistance, and cash, you deserve.